 DISCLAIMER: This article is solely based on the medical benefits of marijuana.
-I am highlighting the positive aspects only, based on researches and scientific evidences.
-Please note, I am not promoting consumption of marijuana for recreational or prescribe it for any other purposes in that manner.
+I am highlighting the positive aspects only, based on researches and scientific evidence.
+Please note, I am not promoting the consumption of marijuana for recreational or prescribe it for any other purposes in that manner.

-From 1850s to 1930s cannabis started to grow famous for recreational purposes.
+From the 1850s to 1930s cannabis started to grow famous for recreational purposes.
 As the intake of this drug increased over time, The Controlled Substances Act of 1970 classified it as a Scheduled I Drug.
-So naturally controversies aroused surrounding the medical use of marijuana.
-To make it more medical-friendly, its active ingredient THC was synthesized in 1966, and finally approved by the U.S. Food and Drug Administration in 1985.
+So naturally, controversies aroused surrounding the medical use of marijuana.
+To make it more medical-friendly, its active ingredient THC was synthesised in 1966 and finally approved by the U.S. Food and Drug Administration in 1985.

-A 1999 a U.S. Government sponsored study by the Institute of Medicine uncovered the beneficial properties of marijuana in certain medical conditions such as nausea caused by chemotherapy, and wasting caused by AIDS.
-Since 1999, a number of studies have been done to show that smoked marijuana has pain reducing effects.
+A 1999 a U.S. Government-sponsored study by the Institute of Medicine uncovered the beneficial properties of marijuana in certain medical conditions such as nausea caused by chemotherapy and wasting caused by AIDS.
+Since 1999, a number of studies have been done to show that smoked marijuana has pain-reducing effects.
 In 1996, California became the first state to legalise the use of marijuana for medical objectives, and about 24 of the states now have some sort of medical marijuana legislation.
-You will be surprised to know why studies have been done on this herb, and for your favor, here is the list of 20 medical benefits of marijuana you probably never knew!
+You will be surprised to know why studies have been done on this herb, and for your favour, here is the list of 20 medical benefits of marijuana you probably never knew!

 It was found in the study, published in the journal Molecular Cancer Therapeutics, that Cannabidiol has the ability to stop cancer by turning off a gene called Id-1.
-In 2007, researchers at California Pacific Medical Center in San Francisco, reported that CBD may prevent cancer from spreading.
-The researchers experimented on breast cancer cells in the lab that had high level of Id-1, and treated them with cannabidiol.
+In 2007, researchers at California Pacific Medical Center in San Francisco reported that CBD may prevent cancer from spreading.
+The researchers experimented on breast cancer cells in the lab that had a high level of Id-1 and treated them with cannabidiol.
 The outcome was rather positive, the cells had decreased Id-1 expression, and were less aggressive spreaders.
-In fact, the American Association for Cancer Research has found that marijuana actually works to slow down tumor growth in brain, breast, and lungs considerately.
+In fact, the American Association for Cancer Research has found that marijuana actually works to slow down tumour growth in brain, breast, and lungs considerately.

 Weed can be used to treat glaucoma, which increases the pressure in the eyeball, injuring the optic nerve and causing loss of vision.
 According to National Eye Institute, marijuana lowers the pressure inside the eye, “Studies in the early 1970s showed that marijuana, when smoked, lowered intraocular pressure (IOP) in people with normal pressure and those with glaucoma.”